jdgregson/o365utils/README.md

 - Make the "More Details" option only show the mailboxes that have emails which will be deleted.
 Organizations with 1000 users do not need to see 980 mailboxes which will be left untouched.
-- Add a "More Examples" option for search queries.
 - Add an option for a user to extend or remove the search timeout.
 60 seconds may not be enough time to search 1,000,000+ emails in larger organizations.
 - Add a way to show how many of the returned results are in the Recoverable